 TGay editor: Change the paragragh preceding Figure 8 (D0.3) as follows (CID #452):

 The Measurement Configuration subelement indicates measurement configuration information for which the measurement request applies and is only used between a pair of EDMG STAs.
-The subelement is formatted as shown in Figure 8.
+The Measurement Configuration data field is formatted as shown in Figure 8.

 TGay editor: Change the two paragraghs following Figure 8 (D0.3) as follows (CID #151, #340, #341, #476):

-The Measurement Channel Bitmap subfield indicates one or multiple 2.16 GHz channels for which the measurement request applies.
-Starting with the MSB, the ith bit of the Measurement Channel Bitmap subfield is set to 1 to indicate the 2.16 GHz channel with channel number i for which the measurement request applies.
-The ith bit of the Measurement Channel Bitmap subfield is set to 0 to indicate the 2.16 GHz channel with channel number i for which the measurement request does not apply.
+The Measurement Channel Bitmap subfield is a bitmap that indicates the 2.16 GHz channel(s) to which the measurement request applies and is formatted as shown in Figure x.
+In Figure x, Ch1 subfield corresponds to channel 1, Ch2 subfield corresponds to channel 2 and so on (channels are defined in Annex E).
+If a subfield is set to 1, the measurement request applies to the indicated channel; otherwise if the subfield is set to 0, the measurement request does not apply to the indicated channel.